-Gas operation: the gas coming from the supply line, passes through the valves group provided with filter and governor.
+Gas operation: the gas coming from the supply line passes through filter, gas valves and pressure regulator.
 This one forces the pressure in the utilisation limits.
-The actuators move proportionally the air damper and the gas butterfly valve, in order to achieve the optimisation of the gas flue values, as to get an efficient combustion.
+The electric actuator, that moves proportionally the air damper and the gas butterfly valve, uses an adjusting cam with variable shape.
+This one allows the optimisation of the gas flue values, as to get an efficient combustion.
+The combustion head positioning determines the burner's output.
+The combustion head determines the energetic quality and the geometry of the flame.
+Fuel and comburent are routed into separated ways as far as the zone of flame generation (combustion chamber).